 As a quilted jacket, this model is designed to be easily compressed and lightweight.
-Weighing only 325 grams, it is the fourth lightest jacket tested.
-We love that this jacket compresses into its hand pocket and has a carabiner loop to clip to a harness or backpack.
-Also, it is super easy to stuff away into the corner of a pack when not in use.
-It scores an eight out of ten in this metric.
+Weighing only 11.46 ounces, we love that it compresses into its hand pocket and has a carabiner loop to clip to a harness or backpack.
+It's super easy to stuff away into the corner of a pack when not in use, compressing to the size of a grapefruit.

 Comfort & Coziness

-Scoring a six out of ten in this category, this lofty jacket is not as cozy and comfortable as other options out there.
+This lofty jacket is not as cozy and comfortable as other options out there.
 What we like is the elastic wrist cuffs, fitted helmet-compatible hood, two large interior storage pockets (no zipper) and two handwarmer pockets.
-While this jacket doesn't have fleece lining the interior of the jacket like the OR Women's Ascendant Hoody or a fur-lined hood and collar, like the Columbia Mighty Lite Hooded Plush, it all works out because it's built to be a less featured, compressible, and lightweight contender.
+While this jacket doesn't have a plethora of fancy features, it's built as a simple, compressible, and lightweight contender.

-The hand pockets are quite large and accommodate gloved hands easily.
+The hand pockets are decently sized and accommodate gloved hands easily.
 However, unlike most other jackets tested, this one does not have a zipper garage or an internal zippered chest pocket.
 It also lacks any liners in the hand pockets and doesn't have any cozy chin guard features.
-Our testers also love that the slippery liner and face fabric makes layering with any other fabric easy.
+Our testers also love that the slippery liner and face fabric makes layering with any other material easy.
 As a result, it's more versatile.

-Scoring an average six out of ten, like most of our quilted competitors, the ThermoBall provides a decent level of breathability, but it wasn't our favorite option for aerobic activities.
-The shell, in addition to the lofty insulation, heats up quickly and doesn't release much heat quickly as we found with more breathable jackets such as the Arc'teryx Atom LT, our Top Pick for Alpine Adventures.
+Like most of our quilted competitors, the ThermoBall provides a decent level of breathability, but it wasn't our favorite option for aerobic activities.
+The shell, in addition to the loftier insulation, it heats up quickly and doesn't release much heat quickly as we found with more breathable jackets.

 Style & Fit

 Our testers loved the style and versatile fit of this techie-looking jacket.
-It scores an eight out of ten because of its long cut and roomy fit that easily accommodates layers.
+It features a long cut and roomy fit that easily accommodates layers to be worn underneath.
 It hosts a flattering hourglass cut with a super roomy hood and square baffle pattern throughout the body and arms.
 It can be ordered with or without a hood.
-In addition, our testers of all shapes and sizes said that it fit them all.
+Also, our testers of all shapes and sizes said that it fit them all.

-In comparison, the jacket is roomier than the Patagonia Micro Puff and the Arc'teryx Atom LT.
-The fabric is shiny, giving it a more 'techie' look, but our testers thought it was perfect to wear both to the crag and out with friends.
+The fabric is shiny, giving it a more 'techie' look, but our testers thought it was perfect to wear both to the crag or hiking and out with friends.
 The size is true to fit.

-Given that this jacket stands out with its high warmth-to-weight ratio, it does well in activities that require just that.
+Given that this coat stands out with its high warmth-to-weight ratio, it does well in activities that require just that.
 You can layer under a shell for ski days at the resort or slip it on as a stand-alone piece for a cool Spring or Fall morning.
 It's nice to wear around town when picking the kids up from school or just taking the dog for a walk.
-It's easy to stuff into a backpack for a long hike, or works well as a belay jacket at the crag.
+It's also easy to stuff into a backpack for a long hike or to wear as a belay jacket at the crag.
 It's a great piece to bring backpacking because of its compressibility, but we'd leave it at home if you plan on getting super sweaty.